joseph-padfield/film-collector-app/README.md

 ## Introduction
 This project is a film collector app that allows users to manage their film collection.
-It uses the TMDB API to search for and display film information, and stores the collection data in a local database.
-The app is built with Slim framework and SQL database and uses MVC architecture.
+It uses the TMDB API to search for and display film information, and stores the collection data in a SQL database.
+The app is built with Slim framework.

 ---